Line Configuration in Computer Networks

 A network is two or more devices connected through a link.
-A link is a communication pathway that transfer data from one device to another.
-Devices can be a computer, printer or any other device that is capable to send and receive data.
-For visualization purpose, imagine any link as a line drawn between two points.
+A link is a communication pathway that transfers data from one device to another.
+Devices can be a computer, printer, or any other device that is capable to send and receive data.
+For visualization purposes, imagine any link as a line drawn between two points.

 For communication to occur, two devices must be connected in some way to the same link at the same time.
 There are two possible types of connections: